Australia Oil

 See also: List of countries by Oil Reserves

-Australia has proven reserves equivalent to 2.9 times its annual consumption levels.
-This means that, without imports, there would be about 3 years of oil left (at current consumption levels and excluding unproven reserves).
+Australia has proven reserves equivalent to 4.3 times its annual consumption levels (based on 2024 data).
+This means that, without net exports, there would be about 4 years of oil left (at 2024 consumption levels and excluding unproven reserves).

 Oil Reserves